igraph/python-igraph/README.md

 ## Supported Python versions

-We aim to keep up with the development cycle of Python and support all official Python versions that have not reached their end of life yet.
-Currently this means that we support Python 3.8 to 3.12, inclusive.
-Please refer to [this page](https://devguide.python.org/versions/) for the status of Python branches and let us know if you encounter problems with `igraph` on any of the non-EOL Python versions.
+We aim to support all official Python versions that have not reached their end of life yet.
+Currently, this means that we support Python 3.8 to 3.12, inclusive.
+Please refer to [this page](https://devguide.python.org/versions/) for the status of Python branches.
+Let us know if you encounter problems with `igraph` on any of the non-EOL Python versions.

 Continuous integration tests are regularly executed on all non-EOL Python